Beginners Guide for ACX NarratorsJuly 24, 2019

 So which is better?

-They both have their merits, but, statistically speaking, PFH is nearly always the better deal for the narrator.
+They all have their merits, but, statistically speaking, Per Finished Hour is nearly always the better deal for the narrator.
 The vast majority of books produced through ACX won’t sell more than 100 copies.
+These are self-published and self-marketed books.
+Again, Royalty Share+ helps mitigate those risks.
+If you factor in zero copies sold and the money you get from the “bonus” is enough for you, go for it.

 - $50 PFH = $7.14/hr